MindeKing/TipsModAutoLang/README.md

 *MindeKing's "Tips" Mod Auto-Lang Tool* is a batch script designed to simplify and streamline file creation in tip resource packs for Darkhax-Minecraft's "Tips" mod for Minecraft.

-It was made specifically with "Tips-fabric-1.21.1-21.1.2" as a reference, but I have no reason to believe it shouldn't work for other versions of the mod since this script is so simple in its opperation.
+It was made specifically with "Tips-fabric-1.21.1-21.1.2" as a reference, but I have no reason to believe it shouldn't work for other versions of the mod since this script is so simple in its operation.

 All you need to do is simply provide a .txt list of potential loading screen tip names, and the script will create all the files and reference keys you need, all referenced in one easy-to-edit language / output file.